Willgrussell/stream-one-project/README.md

 ### What is this application for?

-This is a front-end web application that reports american football news in the USA.
+This is a static front-end website for a group called SnapCount.
+This group records a podcast weekly reporting on all the latest news on american football.

 ### What does it do?